oceanwise94/Practice/README.md

-# oceanwise-94
-just another repository
-Hellow-word
+# Practice with simple example